Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 <a name="send_event_reply"></a>
 To send the reply of completed custom event on the client side:

-1. Send the reply of completed custom event using the `mc_client_send_event_reply()` function with the request id of the custom event in the third parameter and the result of the custom event in fourth parameter:
+1. Send the reply of completed custom event using the `mc_client_send_event_reply()` with the request id of the custom event in the third parameter and the result of the custom event in fourth parameter:

    ```
    int result_code = 0;